adlnet/xapi-lrs-conformance-requirements/README.md

 Version 1.0.3

+This document is maintained on github: https://github.com/adlnet/xapi-lrs-conformance-requirements

-> An accessible, printer-ready and reader-friendly version of this document is also available as a gitbook here: https://adl.gitbooks.io/xapi-lrs-conformance-requirements/content/
+> An accessible, printer-ready and reader-friendly version of this same document is also available as a gitbook here: https://adl.gitbooks.io/xapi-lrs-conformance-requirements/content/

 **Megan Bowe, Technical Editor**